Carzuilha/MATLAB-MatchingComparision/README.md

 ## License

-The available source codes here are under the MIT license, version 3.0 (see the attached file `LICENSE` for more details).
+The available source codes here are under the MIT License (see the attached file `LICENSE` for more details).
 Any questions can be submitted to my e-mail: carloswdecarvalho@outlook.com.

+## References

+[1] Hartley, R; Zisserman, A. "Multiple View Geometry in Computer Vision".
+Cambridge University Press, 2003.